DENNIS STOCK – CALIFORNIA TRIP

 Previously Dennis Stock’s career was defined by his work with cultural icons, including James Dean, Marlon Brando, Miles Davis, Thelonius Monk, Louis Armstrong… and major magazines, such as Time and LIFE.

 In print for the first time since its 1970 publication, California Trip is a faithful reproduction of Stock’s timeless work.
-The book had become collectors’ item, and its reissue at an affordable price makes it available to a wider audience.
+The book had become a collectors’ item, and its reissue at an affordable price makes it available to a wider audience

 The spreads reproduced here belong to the original 1970 edition.